-If family member is your son or daughter, date of f birth: Describe care you will provide to your family me ember and estimate leave needed to provide care: Employee Signature Date SECTION III.
-For Completion by the HEAL TH CADE DDOVIDED SECTION III: For Completion by the HEAL ?
-TH CARE FROVIDER additional information, should you need it.
-Please response as to the frequency or duration of a your best estimate based upon your medical patient.
-Be as specific as you can; terms such as not be sufficient to determine FMLA coverage.
-The patient needs leave.
-Page 3 provides space for the best of the best of the best of the last page.
-Provider's name and business address: Type of practice / Medical specialty: Telephone: ()Fax: () PART A: MEDICAL FACTS 1.
-Approximate date condition commenced: Probable duration of condition: stay in a hospital, hospice, or residential medical .
-If so, dates of admission: Date(s) you treated the patient for conditi on: Was medication, other than over-the-country NoYes. nter medication, prescribed?
-Will the patient need to have treatment vi sits at least twice per year due to the condition?
-No. Vas
+INSTRUCTIONS to the HEALTH CARE PROVIDER: The employee listed above has requested leave under the FMLA to care for your patient.
+Answer, fully and completely, all applicable parts below.
+Several questions seek a response as to the frequency or duration of a condition, treatment, etc. Your answer should be your best estimate based upon your medical knowledge, experience, and examination of the patient.
+Be as specific as you can; terms such as "lifetime," "unknown," or "indeterminate" may not be sufficient to determine FMLA coverage.
+Limit your responses to the condition for which the patient needs leave.
+Page 3 provides space for additional information, should you need it.
+Please be sure to sign the form on the last page.

+Provider' 's name and business address:

+Type of p practice / Medical specialty:

+Telephon e: () Fax:()

+PART A : MEDICAL FACTS

+1. A pproximate date condition commenced:

+Pi robable duration of condition:

+Vas the patient admitted for an overnight stay in a hospital, hospice, or residential medical are facility?
+No Yes .
+If so, dates of admission:

+D pate(s) you treated the patient for condition:

+/as medication, other than over-the-counter medication, prescribed?

+W Vill the patient need to have treatment visits at least twice per year due to the condition?